14-Day Luxury Itinerary for the South Island

 Luxury Accommodation in Greymouth

-Find out more about each accommodation in the 5 Best Luxury Accommodation in Greymouth.
+Find out more about each accommodation in the 5 Best Luxury Accommodations in Greymouth.

 Day 6 – Greymouth to Franz Josef Glacier